Python-Tools/sanic-mail/docs/_sources/index.rst.txt

 Send mails
 >>>>>>>>>>>>>>>>>>>

-there are 2 way to send email:
+there are 2 ways to send email:

 + coroutines `send_email`
 + method `send_email_nowait`

-`send_email_nowait` means run the task without waiting for the action complet , and this method will return the certain task instance
+`send_email_nowait` means run the task without waiting for the action completed, and this method will return the certain task instance

 these 2 method will also bind on the app instance,we can get app instance by `request.app`